Karl Liebknecht: Death

 The perpetrators delivered the dead man as an "unknown body" to the ambulance station opposite the Eden Hotel at 11:15 p.m. and then reported to Pabst.
 Half an hour later, Luxemburg was taken away in an open car and shot about 40 meters from the entrance to the Eden Hotel, apparently by Naval Lieutenant Hermann Souchon.
 Her body was thrown into the Landwehr Canal by First Lieutenant Kurt Vogel and was not found until 31 May.
 Pabst's press officer Friedrich Grabowski subsequently circulated a communiqué stating that Liebknecht had been "shot while fleeing" and Luxemburg "killed by a mob".

 In 1969, Pabst commented on the background to the murders in a private letter: "The fact is: the execution of my orders unfortunately did not take place as it should have.
 But it did take place, and for that these German idiots should thank Noske and me on their knees, erect monuments to us, and have streets and squares named after us!
 [Because Pabst thought that the murders had prevented Germany from becoming communist.]
 Noske was exemplary at the time, and the party [SPD] (except for its semi-communist left wing) behaved impeccably in the affair.
 That I could not carry out the action without Noske's approval (with Ebert in the background) and also that I had to protect my officers is clear.
 But very few people understood why I was never questioned or brought up on charges, and why the court-martial went the way it did, [Kurt] Vogel was freed from prison, and so on.
 As a man of honor, I responded to the behavior of the SPD of the time by keeping my mouth shut for 50 years about our cooperation. ...
-If it is not possible to skirt the truth and I get so angry I'm ready to explode, I will tell the truth, which I would like to avoid in the interest of the SPD."Liebknecht was buried on 25 January along with 31 other dead from the Spartacist uprising.
+If it is not possible to skirt the truth and I get so angry I'm ready to explode, I will tell the truth, which I would like to avoid in the interest of the SPD."

+Liebknecht was buried on 25 January along with 31 other dead from the Spartacist uprising.
 The burial initially planned by the KPD at the Cemetery of the March Fallen in Friedrichshain was forbidden by both the government and Berlin's municipal authorities.
 Instead the burial commission was referred to the cemetery for the poor in Friedrichsfelde, then located on the urban periphery.
 The funeral procession turned into a mass demonstration in which several tens of thousands of people took part in spite of a massive military presence.
 Chairman Paul Levi spoke at the graves for the KPD and Luise Zietz and Rudolf Breitscheid for the USPD.

 In 1926 the November Revolution Monument was dedicated at the gravesite of the militants in the Friedrichsfelde Cemetery.
 Nazi authorities had it demolished in 1935.
 The remains of Liebknecht and Rosa Luxemburg have never been definitively found or identified.
+In 1951, Liebknecht and Luxemburg were honoured with symbolic graves at the Memorial to the Socialists (Gedenkstätte der Sozialisten) in the Friedrichsfelde Cemetery.